-The Middle School Service Learning Camp is designed to allow students entering Grades 6 - 8 a chance to participate in several different service experiences for two weeks in the summer.
+The Middle School Service Learning Camp is designed to allow students entering Grades 6 - 8 a chance to participate in several different service experiences for one week in the summer.

-This program exposes students to various populations in the Los Angeles area; the work is all very hands-on and active.
-This summer experience will whet students' appetites to serve the greater community throughout the rest of their lives.
-In addition to providing services in the community, all service campers will become certified by the American Red Cross in First Aid-CPR-AED.
+This program exposes students to various populations in the Los Angeles area.
+The work is all very hands-on and active and will whet students' appetites to serve the greater community for the rest of their lives.
 The camp takes place each day from 8:00 a.m. - 2:30 p.m.
-Students will participate in on and off-campus service activities.
+Students will participate in on- and off-campus service activities.
 They will meet daily at Brentwood School and be bussed to and from off-campus organizations.
 Students should bring a sack lunch daily.

-The following is a list of agencies we worked with in 2014:
+The following is a list of agencies we worked with in the past: